Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Numerical results

 We also investigate, what happens to the geodesic from Figure~\ref{fig:DruganK17fig6} if we change the metric to \eqref{eq:gAngenent} with $n=3$.
 See Figure~\ref{fig:DK17_n3} for a plot of the obtained numerical result, which compared to the geodesic for $n=2$ has shifted further to the right.
 For this experiment we once again used an adaptive time stepping strategy.
 We note that the discrete energy of the final solution satisfies $|\widetilde W^M_g| < 10^{-8}$.
+The discrete geodesic length of the final curve is $18.24$, giving an entropy of $5.15$.

-Inspired by \cite[Figure~3]{DruganK17}, we now perform a numerical simulation to find a non-embedded shelf-shrinker of genus zero for mean curvature flow.
+Inspired by \cite[Figure~3]{DruganK17}, we now perform a numerical simulation to find a non-embedded self-shrinker of genus zero for mean curvature flow.
 Starting from an initial curve with three self-intersections, we observe the evolution for elastic flow shown in Figure~\ref{fig:DruganK17adapt}, where the final discrete energy satisfies $|\widetilde W^M_g| < 10^{-9}$.
 We note the excellent agreement with \cite[Figure~3]{DruganK17}.
 Here we again make use of an adaptive time stepping strategy with $\ttau_{\min} = 10^{-7}$ and $\ttau_{\max} = 10^{-4}$.
 The spatial discretisation uses $J=512$.
+We note that the discrete geodesic length of the final curve is $7.33$, giving an entropy of $3.66$.